dgdev1024/2021-fm-interactive-pricing-component/readme.md

 ### Continued Development

-I would like to look further into how to style sliders, and other input elements introduced in HTML5.
+I would like to look further into how to style sliders, and other input elements introduced in HTML5, and how limited I really am when it comes to using data attributes to affect CSS without Javascript.

 ## Author